 FA Cup Final: Chelsea vs Manchester City predictions, team news, betting tips, odds and Bet Builder

-Chelsea take on Manchester City in the FA Cup final.
+Chelsea take on Manchester City in the FA Cup final today.
 Get match details, betting tips, predictions and TV info for the big game at Wembley Stadium.

 Chelsea vs Manchester City kick-off, date & TV info